 - A system of values that will help them grow and make good decisions.

 - A concern and caring for people, and even opportunities to help others.

 - Self-confidence and stronger self-esteem.

-In a society where your son is often taught that winning is everything, Cub Scouting teaches him to “do his best” and be helpful to others as expressed in the Cub Scout Promise.
-These values help your son make good decisions throughout his lifetime and give him confidence as he becomes an adult leader of tomorrow.
-With all the negative influences in today’s society, Scouting provides your son with a positive peer group and a program that is fun and adventurous and helps him to “be prepared” to shape his own future.
-And the best thing about it all is that you do, learn, and experience the program along with your son, making it all the more special and valuable through your involvement in Scouting with him!
+In a society where your Cub Scout is often taught that winning is everything, Cub Scouting teaches him to “do their best” and be helpful to others as expressed in the Cub Scout Promise.
+These values help your Cub Scout make good decisions throughout his lifetime and give him confidence as they becomes an adult leader of tomorrow.
+With all the negative influences in today’s society, Scouting provides your Cub Scout with a positive peer group and a program that is fun and adventurous and helps them to “be prepared” to shape his own future.
+And the best thing about it all is that you do, learn, and experience the program along with your Cub Scout, making it all the more special and valuable through your involvement in Scouting with them!